ucb-bar/chipyard/docs/Generators/IceNet.rst

 -------------

 To add IceNIC to your design, add ``HasPeripheryIceNIC`` to your lazy module and ``HasPeripheryIceNICModuleImp`` to the module implementation.
+If you are confused about the distinction between lazy module and module implementation, refer to :ref:`Cake Pattern`.

 Then add the ``WithIceNIC`` config mixin to your configuration.
-This mixin takes two arguments.
+This will define ``NICKey``, which IceNIC uses to determine its parameters.
+The mixin takes two arguments.
 The ``inBufFlits`` argument is the number of 64-bit flits that the input packet buffer can hold and the ``usePauser`` argument determines whether or not the NIC will have a pause handler.